SPIRAL, GAINES, and GRASP Composed Ciphers

 GRASP Cipher

-A six-layer challenge cipher created by Zackery Belanger to demonstrate solvability.
+A six-layer challenge cipher created to demonstrate manual, many-layer solvability

 -Zackery Belanger